strath-ace/smart-xai/Earth_Observation_Satellite_Case_Study/README.md

 # Earth Observation Case study

 This project creates both a simple manual schedule and an updated schedule using Google-OR-Tools using the initially created schedule, thus in combination generating a heuristic OPTIMAL schedule.
+In addition, Abstract Argumentation used in support of XAI has been implemented.

 The schedules are both created based on the positions of an Earth Observation (EO) Satellite in LEO over a period of 6 months, between December 2020 and May 2021.